replicatedhq/troubleshoot.sh/docs/source/analyze/mssql.md

 description: Check version and connection status
 ---

-The `MS SQL` analyzer is available to check vesion and connection status of a PostgreSQL database.
+The `MS SQL` analyzer is available to check vesion and connection status of a Microsoft SQL Server database.
 It relies on the data collected by the [MS SQL collector](/collect/mssql/).

 The analyzer's outcome `when` clause may be used to evaluate the database connection status or a version range to compare against the running version, and supports standard comparison operators.